rymrg/rocker/README.md

 # Rocker - RObustness CheKER
-> Rocker is a tool to verify robustness of programs written in TPL against RA semantics.
+> Rocker is a tool to verify robustness of programs written in TPL against C11 semantics.

 ## Prerequisites
 * `dub`